Adam Beckman – Osteopath

 When not at work, Kate loves playing music and in particular likes to sing.
 She is a fan of playing board games and goes scuba diving when she finds the time.

-Elisabeth Watson – Receptionist
+Jackie Taylor – Receptionist

 Jackie grew up in the Yarra Valley after emigrating from the UK as a child.
 She and her husband raised their three children in Lilydale.

 Throughout her working life, Jackie has specialised in Event and Administration Management.
 She is a people person who enjoys communicating with clients and making a difference.

 At home, Jackie enjoys spending time with her family, especially her two beloved grandchildren.
 Her hobbies include reading, travelling and walking her two very pampered pooches.
 Jackie is thrilled to be a part of the team at Healing Hands and looks forward to meeting you soon.

 Jane Alderson – Receptionist

 Jane has lived in Croydon for over 30 years.
 She fell in love with the area and has watched it grow into a vibrant community full of cafes and restaurants to which he attends frequently.
 She is married with two adult children who also live and work in the area.